AmanCode22/ethos-trait-c-template/README.md

 1. **Fork this repo** → Rename it to `ethos-trait-<your-trait-name>`.
 2. **Edit `manifest.json`** → Set your trait name, version, and description.
 3. **Edit `CMakeLists.txt** → Set trait name on first line.
+4. **(OPTIONAL) Create tags.txt → It helps someone find your trait by searching those specfic keywords.
 3. **Write your code** → Edit `src/trait.c` with your C functions.
 4. **Tag a release** → Push a tag like `v1.0.0`.
 5. **Wait for CI** → Workflows build binaries and open a PR to Foundry automatically.